KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_variants/README.md

 ]
 ```

 Viewer-specific logic defines, for a given instance of a glTF asset, up to one single active variant.
-Each `mappings` item gives the material to a compliant viewer should apply for that primitive when any of its `variants` indices is the active one.
+Each `mappings` item gives the material a compliant viewer should apply for that primitive when any of its `variants` indices is the active one.
 If there are no matching variants found within `mappings`, or there is no active variant, fall back on vanilla glTF behaviour.
 Across the entire `mappings` array, each variant index and each material must be used no more than one time.

 For each mapping, each index of the `variants` property refers to the index of a material variant located at the glTF root node: